 - Exfoliate to remove dead skin cells and brighten up your complexion.

-Besides these daily skin care routines, make it a habit to examine your own skin for abnormalities, discolorations, or any other changes on a regular basis.
-Have your skin examined by a doctor, dermatologist, or healthcare professional annually for any changes or if:
+Besides a daily skin care routine, make it a habit to examine your own skin for abnormalities, discolorations, or any other changes on a regular basis.
+Have your skin examined by a doctor or dermatologist annually for any changes, or if:

 - you have fair skin or many or large moles